Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Conclusions

-We have extracted $g_A^{u-d}$ in two ways, one from the forward matrix element and the second from an extrapolation of the axial form factor to $Q^2=0$.
-These two ways must give the same result in the continuum limit, which should agree with the experimental value.
+The value of $g_A^{u-d}$ has been extracted in two ways, one from the forward matrix element and the second from an extrapolation of the axial form factor to $Q^2=0$.
+These two ways must give the same result in the continuum limit that should agree with the experimental value.
 We find that $g_{A}^{u-d}$ is sensitive to the inclusion of the $N\pi$ state.
 Our results have a $\sim 10\%$ spread depending on the ESC strategy and the $Q^2$ fits used as discussed in Sec.~\ref{sec:CCFVcharges}.
 A snapshot of the spread is given in Table~\ref{tab:gASTfinal}.
-The change in $G_A(Q^2)$ on including the $N\pi$ state is, in most cases, a few percent (see Table~\ref{tab:GA-renormalized}): the largest change ($3-5$\%) is in the smallest $Q^2$ point (${\bm n}^2=1$) on the $M_\pi \approx 170$~MeV ensembles that impacts the extraction of $g_A^{u-d}$ from fits to $G_A$.
+The change in $G_A(Q^2)$ on including the $N\pi$ state is, in most cases, a few percent (see Table~\ref{tab:GA-renormalized}): the largest change ($3$--$5$\%) is in the smallest $Q^2$ point (${\bm n}^2=1$) on the $M_\pi \approx 170$~MeV ensembles, however, it is precisely the change in the low $Q^2$ points that has the largest impact on the extraction of $g_A^{u-d}$ from fits to $G_A$.
 Similarly, the change in the forward matrix element is about $6\%$ (see Fig.~\ref{fig:diffcharges}).
-These changes are of the same size as our error estimates, $\sim 5\%$ and included as the additional systematic uncertainty in the final result $g_{A}^{u-d} = 1.31(06)(052)_{\rm sys}$.
-Thus, this level of possible contribution of the $N\pi$ state in extracting $G_A$, and its impact on the improvement of the PCAC relation, is just at the level of our current resolution.
-Our conclusion therefore is---to fully resolve the issue of the size of the contributions of the $N\pi$ states in the extraction of $G_A$ and to improve the precision of lattice estimates of $g_A^{u-d}$ requires more extensive data.
+These changes are of the same size as our overall analysis error estimate, $\sim 5\%$, and the additional systematic uncertainty included in the final result $g_{A}^{u-d} = 1.32(06)(05)_{\rm sys}$.
+Thus, this level of the possible contribution of the $N\pi$ state in extracting $G_A$, and its impact on the improvement of the PCAC relation, is just at the level of our current resolution.
+Our conclusion, therefore, is as follows: to fully resolve the issue of the size of the contributions of the $N\pi$ states in the extraction of $G_A$ and to improve the precision of lattice estimates of $g_A^{u-d}$ requires more extensive data.